 All policies of the Board are binding on employees of the District, schools, students, and on the Board itself.2 Employees and students who fail to comply with Board policies may be subject to disciplinary action.

-Exception: Policy exemptions may apply to a participating school of innovation as specified in the District’s application for district of innovation status as approved by the Kentucky Board of Education.3
+Exception: Policy exemptions may apply to a participating school or program of innovation as specified in the District’s application for school or program of innovation status as approved by the Kentucky Board of Education.3

 Exception: In the areas specified by KRS 160.345, councils may adopt school policies that differ from Board policy.